 And a closer view towards Platberg from the western side of the camp.

-Camp from the east towards Platberg.
+Camp from the west towards Platberg.

 As is clear from these photographs, Harrismith was not a big camp like some of the others and this helped with service provision.
 There were other benefits.
 The camp did not implement the system of reduced rations for “undesirables”.
 Everyone received the same.
 Because of the camp’s relative isolation, the superintendent was also given some leeway in obtaining rations which was beneficial.
 The inmates were allowed to go into town to shop for three hours, two days a week.
 Until November 1901, the camp also had the benefit of an enterprising Indian trader, Mr Cadova, who brought fish and vegetables in from Durban for sale.
 Local shopkeepers, however, combined to have him removed on racial grounds.
 (Fawcett 1902, 104) Some inmates were also able to supplement their rations by working in the town.
 When authorities tried to stop the practice, the superintendent, with the support of the local British commandant, managed to convince them to make an exception for Harrismith and allow the practice.
 19 Not a pleasant place, but some comforts.